Krupka

 Krupka ([ˈkrupka]; Graupen) is a town in Teplice District in the Ústí nad Labem Region of the Czech Republic.
-It has about 12,000 inhabitants.
-The town is located in the Ore Mountain Mining Region, an UNESCO World Heritage Site, and during the late Middle Ages it was one of the world-leading producers of tin and silver.
-The centre of Krupka is well preserved and is protected by law as an urban monument zone.
+It has about 13,000 inhabitants.
+The town is located in the Ore Mountain Mining Region, a UNESCO World Heritage Site, which was one of the world-leading producers of tin and silver during the late Middle Ages.
+The centre of Krupka is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Town parts and villages of Bohosudov, Fojtovice, Horní Krupka, Maršov, Nové Modlany, Soběchleby, Unčín and Vrchoslav are administrative parts of Krupka.
+Krupka consists of nine municipal parts (in brackets population according to the 2021 census):